DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.02/le1.02.1.md

 ## Step 1

-1. Find the project "assetNeeded" in Jira.
+1. Find the project "{your name} Flashcards" in Jira.
 1. Look over the tasks that are "Ready for Testing".
+   - You don't need access to the test environment right now, so don't worry about that.
 1. Take a briefer look at the other tasks.

 ## Step 2